magicbruno/SwalStrap4/README.md

 # Swalstrap for Bootstrap 4
-A Swetalert and Bootbox alternative build on Bootstrap 4 Modal and Toast components.
+A Swetalert and Bootbox alternative, built on Bootstrap 4 Modal and Toast components.
 Are you using Bootstrap 5?
 [Go here](https://github.com/magicbruno/SwalStrap5).

 ## Getting started
 Load Swalstrap form CDN:

 ```
 <script src="https://cdn.jsdelivr.net/npm/@magicbruno/swalstrap4@1.0.0/dist/js/swalstrap_all.min.js"></script>
 ```
 swalstrap_all.js will load automatically Swalstrap stylesheet and will create a default instance of Swalstrap class named Swal (and also aliased as swal, Sweetalert and sweetalert).